-We have recently incorporated The Creative Curriculum for our 3 year old Preschool class, with future plans to incorporate it into our 4 year old Pre-K class as well.
+We have recently incorporated The Creative Curriculum for our 3 and 4 year old Preschool classes.
 This highly praised curriculum features exploration and discovery as a way of learning, thereby enabling children to develop confidence, creativity, and critical thinking skills in a positive and exciting environment.

 We prepare the youth of today, for their future lives in the church, and in society as a whole.
 Each one of our students are respected as an image of God, treated with kindness, love and encouragement.
 We teach morals, self-discipline and proper manners, as well as provide security for children coming to us at various social/emotional, physical and cognitive developmental levels.

 We have competitive pricing, we accept state pay and we offer full or half day options, all which fit the needs of this area, and our surrounding communities.
 We are a Non-Public Certified school, certified through Missouri Accrediting Non-Public Association.